|The Age of Reason is a free Bible study/Christian

 find food anywhere, they disregarded the law and went into the temple, took the

-lawful “to do well” (Mt 12:12), even if that involves temporarily ignoring the
+well” (Mt 12:12), even if that involves temporarily ignoring the law.

 Now take the above examples and apply 1 Co 6:12 and 10:23 to them in order to figure out why the unlawful was suddenly lawful.
 It’s because it was expedient in those situations to ignore the law in order to do good.
 Notice in the dictionary the definition of expediency has to do with the accomplishment of an objective (which in these examples is the doing of good for Christians or the church) without any regard for the legality or rightness of the act.
 In other words if you combined 1 Co 6:12 with Mt 12 you could properly read 1 Co 6:12 as, “For a Christian all things are lawful as long as he does well.”
 In effect we are talking about situation ethics.
 (Forgive me for using the word “ethics” when I am trying to help you understand that ethics should be repugnant to Christians because they are of pagan origin and are secular in their formation and content.
 Our concern, on the other hand, is simply whether or not something is a sin; we despise ethics.
 I use the term situation ethics here only in an effort to be clear about expediency.)